ishimoto/WOJenkins/README.md

 #####This script is a slightly different version, please use the wonder version.

 * remove of WO 5.3.3 support
-* wonder is default to 'integration' repo
+* wonder is default to 'master' repo
 * support for WOdka APP installations